libTriton version 1.0 build 1588

 Concrete value of r6.

-Definition: arm32Cpu.hpp:129
+Definition arm32Cpu.hpp:129

 TRITON_EXPORT bool isFlag(triton::arch::register_e regId) const